Kuift/Pasqal_0419/README.md

 ![Diagram of the flower register in Pulser Studio](imgs/flower_register.JPG)

-Some preliminary work has been done to analyze the chaotic behavior of the Pasqal system:
+Some preliminary work has been done to analyze the chaotic behavior (if any) of the Pasqal system:

 ![Graph of clustering and radius with ratio](imgs/plotly_graph.JPG)